mitotic/fifofum/README.md

 The basic FIFO pipe code is written in C (`fifo_c.c`), and a Fortran wrapper (`fifo_f.f90`) is provided.
 The package also includes a Python web server (`fifofum.py`) that reads data streams from multiple named pipes and displays the images and text in a browser window.
 The display is continually updated as new data arrives.
-(Other custom-written software can also be used to read and process the data from the named pipes.)
+Other custom software can also be used to read and process the data from the named pipes.
+Alternatively, the data could be saved to a file that is continually overwritten for each new image (see [test/test_file.F90](test/test_file.F90)).

 `fifofum` can also be used in conjunction with any other graphics library that generates binary images (in PNG or other formats).
-The binary images captured from the other libarary can be dumped to a named pipe stream and then displayed in the browser.
+The binary images captured from the other libarary can be dumped to a named pipe stream and then displayed in the browser (see [test/test_other.F90](test/test_other.F90)).

 ## Usage example